hosgha/Interview/Technical_Interview_Handbook.md

 A critical section in programming is a specific part of code where shared resources are accessed, requiring exclusive execution to prevent data conflicts.
 It ensures that only one thread or process can access these resources at a time, maintaining data integrity and avoiding race conditions.
 By using synchronization mechanisms like mutexes or semaphores, critical sections enforce mutual exclusion, essential for preventing issues like data corruption and deadlock in concurrent programming.
 Properly managing critical sections is crucial for effective resource sharing and synchronization in multi-threaded environments.

 #### Critical Section Pillars
-*  Two or more threads are required
+*  There are more than one thread in the application
 *  Shared data must exist
-*  Shared data must be changed
+*  There is a need to modify the shared data

 #### Racing Condition
 A race condition occurs when **two or more threads** can access **shared data** and they try to change it at the **same time**.